rebecca3462/Course3project/README.md

     c.)
 Loads the library plyr in order to utlize ddply
     d.)
 Using ddply, groups the data by Subject, Activity and Measurement taking the mean of the value column
     e.)
 Using the dcast command, expands the data back out so that all the measurements are in their own column again in a data frame named myFinal
     f.)
-Writes this data frame into a file named tidy_data.csv which is created in the working directory
+Writes this data frame into a file named tidy_data.txt which is created in the working directory
     g.)
 Clears memory of all but the first dataset and the new tidy dataset
        * This is in case the personing running the code would like to perform analysis on either of the sets following the running of this script